AzuraCast/azuracast.com/docs/about.md

 ## Questions?
 Comments?
 Feedback?

 AzuraCast is a volunteer project, and we depend on your support and feedback to keep growing.
 Issues for this codebase are tracked using [GitHub Issues](https://github.com/AzuraCast/AzuraCast/issues/new).
 Anyone can create a new issue for the project, and if you have any problems with your installation or ideas for new features to add, you are encouraged to do so.

+## Friends of AzuraCast

+We would like to thank the following organizations for their support of AzuraCast's ongoing development:

+- [DigitalOcean](https://m.do.co/c/21612b90440f) for generously providing the server resources we use for our demonstration instance, our staging and testing environments, and more
+- [JetBrains](https://www.jetbrains.com/) for making our development faster, easier and more productive with tools like PhpStorm
+- [CrowdIn](https://crowdin.com/) for giving us a simple and powerful tool to help translate our application for users around the world
+- The creators and maintainers of the many free and open-source tools that AzuraCast is built on, who have done so much to help move FOSS forward